blumixid/docs/monitor_log/monitoringandlogging.md

      c.
 After Splunk is set up, Jane must open some ports on the Ubuntu machine to accept the incoming syslog drain (port 5140) and Splunk web UI (port 8000) because {{site.data.keyword.Bluemix_notm}} virtual server has the firewall set up by default.

 	    **Note:** The iptable confiration is done here for Jane's evaluation purpose and is temporary.
-To configure the firewall setting in Bluemix virtual server in production, see the [Network Security Groups](https://new-console.ng.bluemix.net/docs/services/networksecuritygroups/index.html){:new_window} documentation for details.

 	   ```
 	   iptables -A INPUT -p tcp --dport 5140 -j ACCEPT